Digital-Rubato/Digital-Rubato/README.md

 📜 Completed Certifications:
 </h4>

-  - Programming Foundations with Javascript, HTML, and CSS through Duke University with Coursera
+  - Programming Foundations with Javascript, HTML, and CSS(and with Honors) through Duke University with Coursera

   - Responsive Web Design through FreeCodeCamp